-25 years experience in technical support of oceanographic and hydrographic missions.
+28 years experience in technical support of oceanographic and hydrographic missions.
 Extraordinary improvisational skills in electronics, data manipulation by means of mathematics and coding, and mechanics.
+Notable familiarity with analog power- and signal electronics.
+Most recent area of concentration: microcontroller programming, including familiarity with Special Function Registers, the essential importance of interrupts for timing, and assembly language for MIPS and Arm Cortex processors.

-1982 - 2016 Partnership Martin & Riener.
+1982 - 2020 Partnership Martin & Riener.
 Recent contract work 1998 - present has been primarily as research and development engineer and as science-support technician, providing electronics-tech and information-tech (computer / data) as well as operational services aboard oceanographic- and hydrographic research vessels.
+Most recent work has been in microcontroller programming: PIC32 (MIPS core) and STM32 (Arm Cortex core) at the hardware level, including MIPS assembly language programming.

 1990 - 1998 -- provided services as radio officer (radiotelegraph operator) aboard research, commercial, and fishing vessels.